 I may be biased here, but how else are you going to market yourself effectively online without a website?
-A trade website design gives you the freedom to display all of your services, work, company information, testimonials and streamlines how customers get in touch giving you the freedom to work uninterrupted.
+A trades website design gives you the freedom to display all of your services, work, company information, testimonials and streamlines how customers get in touch giving you the freedom to work uninterrupted.
 Most importantly, a professional looking website gives your business credibility and potential customers the confidence to pick you and your services!

 Now you have your website, how do you show it off to your potential customers?
 One of the best long term marketing strategies is search engine optimisation.
 SEO for trades is the process of optimising your webpages to appear in search results.
 90% of users do not bother going past page 1, so being on it should be your target.
 SEO is made up of technical, content and outreach, more information can be found on our SEO for trades pages.